Company Products Services Partners Media

 A “C” program was written to add 1,000,000 records to the two tables, “Hello1” and “Hello2”.
 The Name data was a sequence of 1 million values of the form “A0000nnnnnnn”.
 The Message data was a sequence of 1 million values of the form “MSG00000nnnnnnn”.
 For each data pair, the values of “nnnnnnn” were the same.

 The “C” program stub below was used as the starting point to generate the data and insert it into the two tables.
 Note: Only part of the whole “C” program is shown for brevity.
-Please email Empress ivy.wong@empress.com to request a copy of the complete program.
+Please email Empress to request a copy of the complete program.

-printf ("Want to add %d records to table '%s'\n", total, table_name);
+printf (" Want to add %d records to table '%s'\n" , total, table_name)

-for (i = 0; i < total; i++)
+(i = 0 i < total i++)

 {

-if (!mrputvs (rec_desc, attr1_desc, buf1))
+(!mrputvs (rec_desc, attr1_desc, buf1))

 {

-fprintf (stderr, "Failure:mroperr:%d => %s\n",
+fprintf (stderr, " Failure:mroperr:%d => %s\n" ,

-mroperr, mrerrmsg());
+mroperr, mrerrmsg())

 }